Becoming a Father

 I am writing this piece for the soon to be or just became fathers of the world.

-With the apocalypse of The Walking Dad out there, it’s easy to lower your standard and assume, being a dad means you have a legitimate reason to justify mediocre performance as a man.
+With the apocalypse of The Walking Dad out there, it’s easy to lower your standard and assume that being a dad means you have a legitimate reason to justify mediocre performance as a man.

-I mean, look at it objectively, all things ‘dad’ are negative; DadBod, dad jokes, bumbling fools on television who act more like another child to their wife than they do leader of their clan.
+Look at it objectively, all things “Dad” are negative; DadBod, dad jokes, bumbling fools on television who act more like another child to their wife than they do her lover or the leader of the family.

 You aren’t going to ask Peter Griffin for advice, right?

-Gentlemen, my son is eight and my daughter is five and I still remember this uneasy feeling, it is completely natural.
+Gentlemen, my son is ten and my daughter is seven and I still remember this uneasy feeling, it is completely natural.

 For those about to take on the title of Father, congratulations.

-This leads to the point of birth where the baby is out and your wife is holding it and you can see in your wife’s face that this child is her entire world; she loves it and is absolutely, fully, in love with it.
+This goes until the point of birth where the baby is out and your wife is holding it and you can see in your wife’s face that this child is her entire world; she loves it and is absolutely, fully, in love with it.

-You are a man, you love differently than a woman does, you are unable to just give your all to something that you haven’t been able to judge, experience, or interact with.
+You are a man, you love differently than a woman does.
+As men, we aren’t programmed to just give our all to something that we haven’t been able to judge, experience, or interact with.

 The fact that I could say that I loved my son & daughter when they were born but I was not ‘in love’ with them at that point in time seemed to be completely incomprehensible and somehow wrong.